 Litter / rubbish:

-The legal definition of anti-social behaviour contained within the Crime and Disorder Act 1998 is 'behaviour that causes or is likely to cause harassment, alarm or distress.'
+The legal definition of anti-social behaviour contained within the Anti-social Behaviour, Crime and Policing Act 2014 is 'conduct that causes or is likely to cause harassment, alarm or distress to any person.'

 Contact the team directly on 01773 841652 or email firstname.lastname@example.org